ville87/offsec/BloodHound/README.md

 Collect on specific subscription only (has to be verified, currently no data in the subscription was collected):
 `.\azurehound.exe -u "<user>" -p "<pw>" list subscriptions --subscriptionId <SPECIFIC_SUBSCRIPTION_ID> --tenant "<tenantname>.onmicrosoft.com" -o output-sub.json`

+Recommended permissions and roles for AzureHound user:
+- Directory Reader on Azure AD Tenant
+- Reader on all Azure Subscriptions
+- Read.All on Microsoft Graph

 ## Random Queries
 Get users which have changed the password within the last year and limit output to 50:
 `MATCH p=(n:User)-[r:MemberOf*1..]->(m:Group {name:'DOMAIN USERS@DOMAIN.LOCAL'}) WHERE n.pwdlastset > (datetime().epochseconds - (365 * 86400)) RETURN p LIMIT 50`